• Home

 Wildlife

-You can safely expect to encounter wildlife while kayaking the Colorado River.
+You can expect to encounter wildlife while kayaking the Colorado River.
 Keep an eye out for ospreys and eagles (look for their huge, impressive telltale nests!) flying overhead or diving to fish in the water, and scan the cliffs for bighorns.

-Best of all, however, are the resident wild mustangs!
 They’re often drinking from a shoreline or wading in the river to cool off, especially when it’s hot out.
 If you encounter them, remember that they are wild animals and therefore, unpredictable.
 Give them plenty of space and do not attempt to touch or feed them.

 An aerial view of a campsite and people kayaking Horseshoe Bend along the Colorado River